Are you getting engaged soon, and do you want to do something special for the one special person in your life?

-You can also choose the metal based on her lifestyle- if she’s a glamours woman, a 14k gold or platinum ring is a should come to mind.
+You can also choose the metal based on her lifestyle- if she’s a glamours woman, a 14k gold or platinum ring should come to mind.

 Light colored metals like platinum or white gold enhance the stone’s brightness, and are great for women who like to dazzle.